German Social Democrats unveil program for September vote - WTMJ

 Associated Press

-BERLIN (AP) — Germany’s Social Democrats, traditionally the country’s main center-left party, on Monday unveiled an election program that seeks higher taxes for top earners and a higher minimum wage while also emphasizing climate protection.
+BERLIN (AP) — Germany’s Social Democrats, traditionally the country’s main center-left party, on Monday unveiled an election program that seeks higher taxes for the richest and a higher minimum wage while also emphasizing climate protection.

 The party hopes the program will help propel it out of a long poll slump.
 Three of Germany’s eight post-World War II chancellors so far were Social Democrats — most recently center-right Chancellor Angela Merkel’s immediate predecessor, Gerhard Schroeder.